shnbwmn/doubting-thomas/README.md

 ### Software

-> Many of these programs are portable (self-contained, no installation) and have extra modules available to download.
+> Many of these programs are portable (self-contained, no installation) and have extra modules available for download.
 Unless stated otherwise, all programs are free.

 * [Bible Lightning](http://www.softpedia.com/get/PORTABLE-SOFTWARE/Education/BibleLightning-Portable.shtml) - fast KJV lookup
 * [BibleAnalyzer](http://www.bibleanalyzer.com/)